awsdocs/aws-dynamodb-encryption-docs/doc_source/wrapped-provider.md

 ## How It Works<a name="wrapped-cmp-how-it-works"></a>

 The Wrapped CMP generates a new item encryption key for every item\.
-It uses the wrapping, unwrapping, and signing keys that you provide, as shown in the following image\.
+It uses the wrapping, unwrapping, and signing keys that you provide, as shown in the following diagram\.

-![\[The input, processing, and output of the Wrapped Materials Provider in the DynamoDB Encryption Client.\]](http://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/images/wrappedCMP.png)
+![\[The input, processing, and output of the Wrapped Materials Provider in the DynamoDB Encryption Client\]](http://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/images/wrappedCMP.png)

 **Topics**
 + [Get Encryption Materials](#wrapped-cmp-get-encryption-materials)